johansan/ObsidianToHtml/README.md

 2. You need to change "source_directory" and "output_directory" in the script. "source_directory" should point at your Obsidian vault folder, "output_directory" should be another, empty folder.
 3. You can exclude folders you do not want to process using "excluded_dirs".
 This is already set to {'_excalidraw', '_resources', '_templates', '.obsidian', '.trash'}.
 4. You can modify the HTML template according to your likings, the file is called "template.html".

+**The script also requires MacOS for setting file creation time.** You need to update the code if you want to run it under Windows.

 ## EXAMPLES